MarketingPipeline/GitHub-Buttons-Web-Component/.github/TO-DO.md

 - [ ] Possibly store fetched JSON for X amount of minutes etc (to avoid hitting API every time a user reloads pages)

 - [ ] Add Contributors Count (easy to do - but will wait till all results issues is fixed)

+- [ ] Add proper icons for star count etc. (Take the original SVG from GitHub etc)